patrickfav/bcrypt/README.md

 ```

 ### API Description

+In the following, the main features and use cases are explained.

 ### Bcrypt Versions
 This implementation supports the various versions, which basically only differ through their identifier: